Isaac-Barnard/United-Nations-Project/README.md

 __**README**__
-This project will eventually mayve become a replacement for our spreadsheets:
+This project will eventually maybe become a replacement for our spreadsheets:

 __Building Index:__
 https://docs.google.com/spreadsheets/d/1UHE3NIoL8Cl78Vgs8Dlx_xnMDgdPvZiRhjuruxc6oF8/edit